Skip to Content

 Telegram Not Connecting On Mobile Data – Reasons + Fixes

-Are you using the Telegram app on your phone, but it is not connecting on mobile data, leaving you frustrated as you cannot video call or text anyone on the platform?
+Are you using the Telegram app on your phone, but it is not connecting on mobile or cellular data, leaving you frustrated as you cannot video call or text anyone on the platform?

 Why does Telegram fail to connect on mobile data?